-Everyone loved it, along with the Banana Oat Pancakes that I took as well.
+Everyone loved this breakfast casserole, along with the Banana Oat Pancakes that I took as well.
 I came home with empty dishes which is always a good feeling and had many requests for a recipe.

 “OMG!
 So good!!
 Added some additional veggies that needed to be used, celery and carrot.
 This is a keeper for sure.
 Thank you!”